IIn memory of Pope Francis

 Stefanie Stahlhofen - Vatican City

-“They suffer greatly, I have listened to how both suffer: wars are responsible for this, but here we have gone beyond wars, this is not a war, this is
+"They are suffering greatly, I have listened to how they both are suffering: wars are responsible for this, but here we have gone beyond wars, this is not a war, this is

 Terrorism.